ejmarten/ssh-keys/README.md

 Install and use this script by allowing the root user on your base image access to your repo, and install this script in /usr/local/bin/ on your base image.
 Then create a link to the script in /etc/cron.hourly/

-Add the public keys of your users to this repo, and voila, you have solved a major security issue.
+Add the public keys of your users to (a branch or fork of) this repo, and voila, you have solved a major security issue.

 If you would like, you can also set up google authenticator along with this for MFA.
 Better security, no AD or LDAP admins blocking progress.